hlee686/first/README.md

 # first

-The main purpose of this repository is learning git as a beginner.
+The primary purpose of this repository is learning git as a beginner.

 [See Demo](https://www.google.com)